bhadmus/cye2e/README.md

 [Issues](https://github.com/bhadmus/cy-config/issues)

 > [!NOTE]

-> The [Browserify](https://github.com/badeball/cypress-cucumber-preprocessor/issues/1273) has an issue
+> The [Browserify](https://github.com/badeball/cypress-cucumber-preprocessor/issues/1273) has an issue.

-> Until is stable, use esbuild, or webpack
+> Until it is stable, use esbuild, or webpack